CSchoel/arbitrary-but-fixed/_posts/2017-08-04-discrete-equation-systems.markdown

   end when;
 end DiscreteEqMinimal;
 ```

+When you compile this model with the [OpenModelica](http://openmodelica.org) compiler, it fails with the message `Sorry - Support for Discrete Equation Systems is not yet implemented`.

 The context in which I originally encountered this error was the introduction of a refractory period.
 I needed a way to express that a signal would only be passed along if a certain amount of time had passed since the last signal.